BodbDearg/PsyDoom/docs/PsyDoom MAPINFO.md

 - `TexPalette_NETERR`: palette index to use for the `NETERR` image lump.
 Must be between 0 and 31.
 - `TexPalette_DOOM`: palette index to use for the `DOOM` image lump.
 Must be between 0 and 31.
 - `TexPalette_CONNECT`: palette index to use for the `CONNECT` image lump.
 Must be between 0 and 31.
-- `TexPalette_IDCRED1`: palette index to use for the `IDCRED1` image lump.
-Must be between 0 and 31.
-- `TexPalette_IDCRED2`: palette index to use for the `IDCRED2` image lump.
-Must be between 0 and 31.
-- `TexPalette_WMSCRED1`: palette index to use for the `WMSCRED1` image lump.
-Must be between 0 and 31.
-- `TexPalette_WMSCRED2`: palette index to use for the `WMSCRED2` image lump.
-Must be between 0 and 31.
-- `TexPalette_LEVCRED2`: palette index to use for the `LEVCRED2` image lump.
-Must be between 0 and 31.
-- `TexPalette_GEC`: palette index to use for the `GEC` image lump (GEC Master Edition addition).
-Must be between 0 and 31.
-- `TexPalette_GECCRED`: palette index to use for the `GECCRED` image lump (GEC Master Edition addition).
-Must be between 0 and 31.
-- `TexPalette_DWOLRD`: palette index to use for the `DWOLRD` image lump (GEC Master Edition addition).
-Must be between 0 and 31.
-- `TexPalette_DWCRED`: palette index to use for the `DWCRED` image lump (GEC Master Edition addition).
-Must be between 0 and 31.
 - `TexPalette_DATA`: palette index to use for the `DATA` image lump (GEC Master Edition addition).
 Must be between 0 and 31.
 - `TexPalette_FINAL`: palette index to use for the `FINAL` image lump (GEC Master Edition addition).
 Must be between 0 and 31.
 - `TexPalette_OptionsBG`: palette index to use for the options menu tiled background.
 Must be between 0 and 31.